xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 After executing tests, execution data is consolidated in logs and reports.
 You can view TestCloud reports in the following formats: CSV, PDF, JUnit, HTML.

 See: [Test Suite and Test Suite Collection Reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html).

+## Troubleshooting

+Known issues:

+When executing tests via TestCloud integration and a proxy, the opening browser step might fail because of an error relevant to Transport Layer Security (TLS).

+A workaround for this issue is to pass through the TLS with the below domains on your server:
+All the domains corresponding to this regex: `^testcloud\.katalon\.com$`.
+The domain of the site under test.